UsernameDeficiency/projecteuler/README.md

 # projecteuler
-Repository for solutions to problems from the Project Euler web site.
+Repository for (mostly naive) solutions to problems from the Project Euler web site.
-My old solutions have not been added yet!
+Solutions for problems 11, 14 and 16 are missing.